Credential Automation: Issuance Emails, Expiry Reminders & Auto-Expiry

 - Is Auto-expire past expiry date turned on for the category?

-- Does the certificate have an expiry date set?
+- Does the credential have an expiry date set?

 - Has 2 AM UTC passed since the expiry date?
-The job runs once per day — a certificate that expired yesterday will be updated during tonight's run.
+The job runs once per day — a credential that expired yesterday will be updated during tonight's run.

-- Was the certificate already manually set to Expired or Revoked?
-The job only processes Active certificates.
+- Was the credential already manually set to Expired or Revoked?
+The job only processes Active credentials.

 Weekly digest not arriving